DeveloperKits/DeveloperKits/README.md

 # Hello I am Akash

 ### About me:
-I am Computer Science & Engineering student and an android developer.<br/>
+I am a Computer Science & Engineering student and an android developer.<br/>
 I'm passionate about programming.
 I am interested in learning new subjects to grow my knowledge.
 <br/>